Searchinmena/searchinmena/README.md

 #### Rendering views

 Try to avoid using `@ivars` (instance variables) in views.
-Render view explicetly at the end of controller action, passing all variables as local ones.
+Render view explicitly at the end of controller action, passing all variables as local ones.
-It's more clear what view depends on then.
+This way it's clearer what the view depends on.

 E. g.: